Skip to main content

 2. The columns initially present prior to the data enrichment were:

-• user_id: Web trackers typically assign unique ID to users for tracking their journeys and interactions over time.
+• user_id: Web trackers typically assign a unique ID to users for tracking their journeys and interactions over time.

 • device_name: User device information helps in understanding the user base's device.